Change-point Detection and Segmentation of Discrete Data using Bayesian Context Trees: Conclusions

 \section{Conclusions}

-A new hierarchical Bayesian framework is developed for modelling time series with change-points as piece-wise homogeneous variable-memory Markov chains, and for the segmentation of corresponding empirical data sets.
-The proposed framework is based on the \BCT\ class of models and algorithms, and utilises the \CTW\ algorithm to integrate out all models and parameters in each segment.
-This enables the development of practical and effective MCMC algorithms that can sample directly from the desired posterior distribution of the number and location of the change-points.
-These MCMC samplers incorporate uniform random jumps that identify the approximate positions of the change-points, as well as short-range random-walk moves that explore the high-probability regions around them.
-This way, the state space is explored effectively, providing an accurate estimate of the desired posterior distribution.
+In this work, a new hierarchical Bayesian framework was developed for change-point detection and segmentation of discrete time series, based on the \BCT\ family of models and algorithms.
+First, a new model class of piecewise-homogeneous variable-memory Markov chains was described, and then an associated collection of algorithmic tools for segmentation and change-point detection was introduced.

+The new \BCT-based methods are practical MCMC algorithms that only sample from the posterior distribution of the parameters of interest: The number of change points and their locations.
+The fact that all other parameters and models can be integrated out (by employing the \CTW\ algorithm) results in computationally efficient samplers that were found to be at least 100 times faster than other state-of-the-art techniques we compared with.
+These MCMC samplers incorporate uniform random jumps that identify the approximate positions of change-points, as well as short-range random-walk moves that explore the high-probability regions around them.
+This way, the entire state space is explored effectively, providing an accurate estimate of the desired posterior distribution.

-Compared to earlier techniques, the proposed methodology offers a general and principled Bayesian approach, that achieves very good results without requiring any preliminary information on the nature of the data.
-Moreover, the proposed Bayesian setting provides a natural quantification of uncertainty for all resulting estimates.
-In practice, our methods were found to yield results as good as or better than state-of-the-art methods, on both simulated and real-world data sets.
+An important advantage of the proposed tools is that they are based on a principled Bayesian approach, leading to general-purpose and application-agnostic methods that do not require any prior information on the nature of the data.
+They are robust with respect to the underlying parameter choices and, unlike earlier Bayesian-HMM approaches, they do not require additional prior information on the number of underlying states.

+In numerous experimental settings with simulated and real-world data, the \BCT-based methods were found to give results as good or better than state-of-the-art techniques.
+Moreover, they naturally also provide quantitative uncertainty estimates for all the results obtained.
+In particular, they were very effective in DNA segmentation problems, which form a key class of applications.